Market-Connections Professional Resume Writing Services

 Never loose sight of the fact that your resume and your Linked profile are not the same thing.

-There are many diferences when it comes to the use of a resume vs. LinkedIn profile.
+There are many differences when it comes to the use of a resume vs. LinkedIn profile.
 Unlike the rules of resume writing, please be conversational and informal in your tone when it comes to writing a LinkedIn Summary.
 Use contractions (“you’re” instead of “you are”).
 Every word counts!
 And pay attention to grammar and spelling.
 Make sure there are no mistakes in your profile.
 Re-read and edit it.
 Have a colleague, friend, or spouse read it.
 Copy-and-paste it into a word processing program and run a spell-check on it.

 You can also use asterisks, dashes, hyphens, and other keyboard characters to format the Summary and make it easier to read.